The Kansas School for the Deaf

 as a place for deaf Kansas children to learn and excel in life.

 The Kansas Government Information (KGI) Online Library is currently digitizing the school's annual and biennial reports from the collections of the State Library of Kansas and the Kansas Historical Society.
-We offer here an incomplete but thorough online view of the early reports giving researchers a good view of the development of education of the deaf in Kansas for the past 154 years.
+We offer here an incomplete but thorough online view of these reports giving researchers a good view of the development of education of the deaf in Kansas for the past 154 years.

 KANSAS SCHOOL FOR THE DEAF